KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/diplomacy_taku_war_1_0.md

-We will not stand idly by while you continue to insult us.
+We are forced to act, for the greater good of our civilization!